SaltyFish123/SaltyFish123.github.io/_posts/2022-07-12-GDB_Frequent_Commands.md

 ## x command

 This command is used to display the content of the memory address.
-For exampl, if you have an array named `arr` which are `int arr[] = {3, 1, 2}`.
+For example, if you have an array named `arr` which are `int arr[] = {3, 1, 2}`.
 Then you can use the x command to display the content of the array as the following code shows:

 ```c
 int main(int argc, char* argv[]) {